Stencyl/stencylpedia/block-reference/drawing/transforms.md

 ![move-pen-block](http://static.stencyl.com/pedia2/block-images/9%20-%20Drawing/2%20-%20Transforms/draw-transtoby.png)

-Moves the origin point of drawing [to / by] the specified amount.
+Moves the origin point of drawing to or by the specified amount.

 **To** = Sets to the specified amount.<br/>
 **By** = Adds the specified amount to the existing amount.